best-practice-and-impact/qa-of-code-guidance/book/core_programming.md

 ````

 Another developer, or even "future you", would be unable to correctly understand what you intended these variable names to represent.
-Therefore **strive to avoid cryptic and single letter identifiers**.
+Therefore - strive to avoid cryptic and single letter identifiers.

 That said, there are situations where some seemingly cryptic identifiers make sense.
 Using single letters to name variables is suitable when implementing methodologies from underlying mathematical notation.